-- (1) Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised. - (2) A goal cannot in any case be allowed if the ball has been prevented by some outside agent from passing over the goal-line.
-If this happens in the normal course of play, other than at the taking of a penalty-kick: the game must be stopped and restarted by the Referee dropping the ball at the place where the ball came into contact with the interference. - (3) If, when the ball is going into goal, a spectator enters the field before it passes wholly over the goal-line, and tries to prevent a score, a goal shall be allowed if the ball goes into goal unless the spectator has made contact with the ball or has interfered with play, in which case the Referee shall stop the game and restart it by dropping the ball at the place where the contact or interference occurred.
+(1) Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.

+(2) A goal cannot in any case be allowed if the ball has been prevented by some outside agent from passing over the goal-line.
+If this happens in the normal course of play, other than at the taking of a penalty-kick: the game must be stopped and restarted by the Referee dropping the ball at the place where the ball came into contact with the interference, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the goal line, at the point nearest to where the ball was when play was stopped.

+(3) If, when the ball is going into goal, a spectator enters the field before it passes wholly over the goal line, and tries to prevent a score, a goal shall be allowed if the ball goes into goal unless the spectator has made contact with the ball or has interfered with play, in which case the Referee shall stop the game and restart it by dropping the ball at the place where the contact or interference occurred, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the goal line, at the play was stopped.